howisjames/hugo-creative-portfolio-theme/README.md

 This Hugo theme was ported from [Bootstrapious](https://bootstrapious.com/p/creative-portfolio) for training and fun.
 It has a very nice landing page, a comments system by Disqus, contact forms by Formspree and Google Analytics.

+And, it was ported again from [kishaningithub](https://travis-ci.org/kishaningithub/hugo-creative-portfolio-theme) with the intention of adding taxonomies to the left panel in the form of a list of post categories and tags.

 ![screenshot](https://raw.githubusercontent.com/kishaningithub/hugo-creative-portfolio-theme/master/images/screenshot.png)

 ## Installation